-In 2018, liabilities related to TARGET2 and national central bank correspondent accounts (net) decreased as a result of the cross-border payments effected by credit institutions and Latvijas Banka.
+In 2019, liabilities related to TARGET2 and national central bank correspondent accounts (net) decreased as a result of the cross-border payments effected by credit institutions and Latvijas Banka and a result of Latvijas Banka's investment management.

 The interest rate on the main refinancing operations set by the ECB is applied to the above claims and liabilities.